kailash-manasarovar/statement/docs/timeline/2025/september.md

 - He says, grinning, "No, I'm not a guide, I just like talking a lot."
 - It's Richard.
 - They've done this countless times with protagonists in this police statement and in August 2026 I know why.
-- They've been distracted me, pretending they're investigating, to keep me from thinking about it too deeply, but at the same time they have shown ZERO interest in my health and wellbeing and couldn't care less if I died or not.
+- They've been distracting me endlessly, pretending they're investigating crimes, to keep me from thinking about the inconsistencies in their behavior.
+- They have shown ZERO interest in my health and wellbeing, and obviously couldn't care less if I died, and perhaps would find this preferable to my continued survival.
-- My life has been like this since after [the poisoning attempt in July 2025](july.md#lourdes), as if one criminal gang replaced another, but the new one had millions to spend and were able to access bonafide criminals I am describing here and cart them round the world to show me.
+- My life has been like this since after [the poisoning attempt in July 2025](july.md#lourdes) - as if one criminal gang replaced the other - but the new one had millions to spend and have power over the bonafide criminals I am describing here and can cart them round the world at the drop of a hat to show me.

 ### We talk about the forgivenet, the Golden Rule, and the disciples